What is the purpose of a tail in animals?

 A tail can have completely different functions for an animal.
 Evidently, a horse does not need to cling to or cling to trees.
 Horses and other farm animals, such as cows, use their tails primarily for comfort.
 Its hissing action can help prevent annoying flies from biting the animal.
 Many other animals have this swatting action, such as the giraffe, the zebra, and the elephant.

-See also What is a dust storm?
+See also What is sandalwood?

 Dolphins use their tails to propel themselves through the water.